kidozen/kido-xamarin2/Readme.md

 > Prerelease Version.
 > The following features are present but consider it as 'Beta' version in iOS and Android:
 > Analitics, Crash

+## Known issues
+  - Deployment on iOS physical devices may fail.
+(Walkaround: add libraries source to your solution )
+  - Passive authentication and Data visualization: does not display a progress message )

 License
 ----